Slingsby, North Yorkshire: Religion

-The parish church, at the western side of the village, is dedicated to All Saints.
+All Saints' Church, Slingsby, lies at the western side of the village.
 The present church was built in the late 1860s in the style of its predecessor on the same site, which was demolished.
 It is mainly 15th-century in style with Victorian modifications, and is a Grade II listed building.
 With neighbouring parishes, Slingsby's Anglican church belongs to the Benefice of the Street Parishes, which is part of the Diocese of York.

 The Methodist Chapel was built in 1837, John Wesley having preached in Slingsby in 1757, on a site adjacent to the village green and is a Grade II listed building.